 PUBLIC COMMENT GUIDELINES: The prescribed time limit per speaker is three-minutes.
 Please refrain from public displays or outbursts such as unsolicited applause, comments, or cheering.
 Any disruptive activities that substantially interfere with the ability of the District to carry out its meeting will not be permitted, and offenders will be requested to leave the meeting.
 (PWD Rules and Regulations, Appendix DD, Sec.
 IV.A.)

 Each item on the agenda shall be deemed to include any appropriate motion, resolution, or ordinance to take action on any item.

-- 1) Pledge of Allegiance/Moment of Silence.
+- 1) Roll call.

-- 2) Roll Call.
+- 2) Adoption of agenda.

-- 3) Adoption of Agenda.
+- 3) Public comments for non-agenda items.